 clubs and events, and you'll actually be able to dance, and then

-you'll feel so good and look so cool dancing!
+you'll feel so good and have so much fun dancing!

-Plus, in our dance classes you'll have an incredibly fun time and you'll look forward
+Plus, in our dance classes you'll have an incredibly fun time and you'll probably look forward

 to that night all week; you'll get some weekly exercise without